 We seek to attract and retain highly qualified hourly employees by providing a superior work environment through our emphasis on safety, our high quality fleet of equipment, and our competitive compensation.
 The number of individuals we employ varies significantly throughout the year, typically with lower staffing levels at year end and through the winter months when fewer projects are active.
 The number of hourly employees fluctuates depending on the number and size of projects at any particular time.
-As of December 31, 2011, we had approximately 3,000 employees, consisting of approximately 500 salaried employees including executive officers, district managers, project managers, superintendents, estimators, office managers, and staff and clerical personnel, and approximately 2,500 hourly employees.
-Approximately 88% of our hourly-rated employees were members of unions, with the majority being members of the International Brotherhood of Electrical Workers ("IBEW"), AFL-CIO, who are represented by many local unions under agreements with generally uniform terms and varying expiration dates.
+As of December 31, 2012, we had approximately 3,300 employees, consisting of approximately 600 salaried employees including executive officers, district managers, project managers, superintendents, estimators, office managers, and staff and clerical personnel, and approximately 2,700 hourly employees.
+Approximately 88% of our hourly-rated employees were members of unions, with the majority being members of the International Brotherhood of Electrical Workers ("IBEW"), who are represented by many local unions under agreements with generally uniform terms and varying expiration dates.
 We generally are not direct parties to such local agreements, but instead these agreements are entered into by and between the IBEW local unions and the National Electrical Contractors Association ("NECA"), of which we are a member.
-NECA negotiates the terms of these agreements on our behalf.
-On occasion we will also employ individuals who are members of other trade unions pursuant to multi-employer, multi-union project agreements.
+NECA negotiates the terms of these agreements.